antonfirsov/docs/2022/10-Oct/bing-ads-campaign-platform--journey-to-dotnet-6/bing-ads-campaign-platform--journey-to-dotnet-6.md

 The campaign platform component of Microsoft’s [search advertising platform](https://about.ads.microsoft.com/get-started/online-advertising-solutions) is central to delivering a great experience to our advertising platform users.
-It supports over 450,000 advertisers, providing the engine under the hood allowing them to create ad campaigns that reach customers with maximum impact.
+It supports millions of advertisers, providing the engine under the hood allowing them to create ad campaigns that reach customers with maximum impact.